Complexity of polytope diameters via perfect matchings: Introduction

 One of the most central open problems in the theory of mathematical optimization is \emph{Smale's 9th problem}, included in his list of open problems for the 21st century~\cite{Smale1998}.
 It asks for a strongly polynomial time algorithm for the linear programming problem, i.e., the algorithmic problem of optimizing a linear functional subject to linear inequality and equality constraints.

 One of the canonical candidates that still holds potential for a positive resolution of Smale's problem is the famous \emph{simplex method}, whose basic form was invented by George Dantzig around 1950.
 Roughly speaking, to solve a given linear program, the simplex method updates an extreme point of the (polyhedral) feasible region while moving along its edges in such a way that the objective value is successively improved.
 In particular, the sequence of extreme points visited by the simplex method describes a path on the $1$-skeleton of the constraint-polyhedron.
-While efficient in practice, the theoretical complexity of the simplex method is a well-known open problem.
-In particular, the existence of a pivot rule that would make the simplex algorithm run in strongly polynomial time remains unknown.
+While efficient in practice, the theoretical complexity of the simplex method is a famous unsolved problem.
+In particular, the existence of a pivot rule that makes the simplex method run in strongly polynomial time remains open.

 Suppose we would like to minimize a linear functional $\mathbf{c}^T\mathbf{x}$ over a polytope $P \subseteq \mathbb{R}^d$.
 Then the number of steps taken by an execution of the simplex algorithm using \emph{any} pivot-rule is lower-bounded by the minimum length of a path in the $1$-skeleton of $P$ connecting the starting vertex to the optimal solution.
-Since, by varying $\mathbf{c}$, every vertex of $P$ can be made the (unique) optimal solution of the corresponding linear program, and since the starting vertex in the simplex method can also be chosen arbitrarily, this shows that a lower bound for the complexity of the simplex method is given by the \emph{diameter}\footnote{The diameter of a polytope $P$ is defined as the diameter of the graph formed by the vertices and edges of $P$.} $\mathrm{diam}(P)$ of $P$.
-In fact, since the simplex algorithm always follows a \emph{$\mathbf{c}$-monotone} path on the polytope, i.e. a path along which the objective value $\mathbf{c}^T\mathbf{x}$ is non-increasing, a stronger lower bound holds, which is called the \emph{monotone diameter}\footnote{We postpone the formal definition of the monotone diameter to Definition~\ref{def:mondiams} further below.} $\mathrm{mdiam}(P)$ of the polytope $P$.
+Since, by varying $\mathbf{c}$, every vertex of $P$ can be made the (unique) optimal solution of the corresponding linear program, and since the starting vertex in the simplex method can also be chosen arbitrarily, this shows that a lower bound for the complexity of the simplex method is given by the \emph{diameter} $\mathrm{diam}(P)$ of $P$, which is defined to be the diameter of the graph formed by the vertices and edges of $P$.
+In fact, since the simplex algorithm always follows a \emph{$\mathbf{c}$-monotone} path on the polytope, i.e., a path along which the objective value $\mathbf{c}^T\mathbf{x}$ is non-increasing, a stronger lower bound holds, which is called the \emph{monotone diameter} $\mathrm{mdiam}(P)$ of the polytope $P$.
+To be precise, the monotone diameter of $P$ with respect to a cost vector $c$, $\mathrm{mdiam}(P,\mathbf{c})$, is defined to be the largest distance from any vertex of $P$ to a $\mathbf{c}$-minimal vertex, when only considering edge moves that do not strictly increase $\mathbf{c}^T\mathbf{x}$.
+Then the monotone diameter of $P$, $\mathrm{mdiam}(P)$, is defined to be the maximum of $\mathrm{mdiam}(P,\mathbf{c})$ over all choices of $\mathbf{c}$.